Medical Billing Services in Arizona

 What is AHCCCS and how does Arizona's Medicaid system differ from other states?

-How does Arizona's surprise billing law (HB 2284) affect medical billing?
+How does Arizona's surprise billing dispute resolution program affect medical billing?

 How does Arizona's high Medicare Advantage penetration impact billing?